lucaslingle/pytorch_rl2/README.md

 Finally, note that the numbers for the MDP case are provisional, as we sample a stochastic reward at each timestep from a normal distribution with unit variance, and resample the means when instantiating a new MDP.
-It is possible, and perhaps likely, that Duan et al., 2016 sampled the means once when creating the benchmark, and then sampled new deterministic reward for each MDP from a normal distribution with these means and with unit variances.
+It is possible, and perhaps likely, that Duan et al., 2016 sampled the means once when creating the benchmark, and then sampled new deterministic rewards from a normal distribution with these means and with unit variances, for each state-action pair in each newly sampled MDP.
 (If true, this could make their results a bit difficult to reproduce, since the distribution over MDPs would depend heavily on the random means sampled from the hyperprior.)